pabloromanelli/zeebe/docs/src/reference/expressions.md

 * Service Task: [job type](/bpmn-workflows/service-tasks/service-tasks.html#task-definition), [job retries](/bpmn-workflows/service-tasks/service-tasks.html#task-definition)
 * Call Activity: [process id](/bpmn-workflows/call-activities/call-activities.html#defining-the-called-workflow)

+## Expressions vs. Static Values

+Some attributes of BPMN elements, like the timer definition of a timer catch event, can be defined either as a static value (e.g. `PT2H`) or as an expression (e.g. `=remaingTime`).

+The value is identified as expression if it starts with an **equal sign** `=` (i.e. the expression prefix).
+The text behind the equal sign is the actual expression.
+For example, `=remaingTime` defines the expression `remaingTime` that access a variable with the name `remaingTime`.

+If the values doesn't have the prefix then it is used as static value.
+A static value is used either as a string (e.g. job type) or as a number (e.g. job retries).
+A string value must not be wrapped inside quotes.

+Note that an expression can also define a static value by using literals (e.g. `"foo"`, `21`, `true`, `[1,2,3]`, `{x: 22}`, etc.).

 ## The Expression Language

-An expression is written in **FEEL** (Friendly Enough Expression Language) that is part of the OMG's DMN specification (Decision Model and Notation).
-FEEL has the following properties:
+An expression is written in **FEEL** (Friendly Enough Expression Language).
+FEEL is part of the OMG's DMN (Decision Model and Notation) specification.
+It is designed to have the following properties:

 * Side-effect free
-* Simple data model with numbers, dates, strings, lists, and contexts
+* Simple data model with JSON-like object types: numbers, dates, strings, lists, and contexts
 * Simple syntax designed for business professionals and developers
 * Three-valued logic (true, false, null)

-It supports JSON-like object types (numbers, dates, strings, lists, and objects/contexts)
+Zeebe integrates the [Feel-Scala](https://github.com/camunda/feel-scala) engine to evaluate FEEL expressions.
+The following sections cover common use cases in Zeebe.
+A complete list of supported expressions can be found in the project's [documentation](https://camunda.github.io/feel-scala).

 ### Access Variables